EloiStree/HelloEloiTeachingModule/README.md

 ##### In my list

-Those application are in my list if I would spend time teaching what I did in the past and need to be refactored.
+Those applications are in my list if I would spend time teaching what I did in the past and need to be refactored.

 *App*:
 2015_04_24_JediSimulator Music Jedi game -
 2015_05_21_Limonade -